Note: Certain options here, if improperly configured, may cause PresenTense Time Server to

 can be opened but the clock is not responding or is not plugged in or has been hit by lightning etc, this will not have any effect.

-continue to monitor the clock and when it's plugged back in or the error condition is fixed, communication will be re-established.
+service will continue to monitor the clock and when it's plugged back in or the error condition is fixed, communication will be

+re-established.
 This essentially adds a low level port failure recovery mechanism.
-You can choose "Try Continuously" or choose a certain number of
+You can choose "Try Continuously" or choose a

 Note: With fallback configured for GPS clock and continuous polling chosen, be aware that in the event of an